logux/docs/2-starting/1-creating-server.md

 # Starting Logux Server Project

-In this guide we will create the basic server to the most simple case:
+In this guide, we will create the Logux server for the simplest case:

-* You have simple HTTP server to serve HTML and static CSS and JS files.
+* You have simple HTTP server to serve static HTML, CSS, and JS files.
 * You use [Logux Redux] on the client side.
 * Logux server do most of back-end business logic.
 * You write Logux server on Node.js.

-If you want to use another language for server check [Logux Proxy] section.
+If you want to use another language for the server read [Logux Proxy] page.

 [Logux Redux]: ./3-creating-redux.md
 [Logux Proxy]: ./2-creating-proxy.md